ElianFabian/Windows-ContextMenuManager/README.md

 Lastly there 2 left properties that exclusively belong to either commands or groups:
 - **Commad**: it's a string of code.
-- **Options**: it's an array of groups and commads (in xml files you add the items as child nodes).
+- **Options**: it's an array of groups and commads (in XML files you add the items as child nodes).

 To better undertand the json structure consider checking out this json template: [context-menu-items.json](https://github.com/ElianFabian/Windows-ContextMenuManager/blob/main/Resource/context-menu-items.json).

-In here you have the xml template: [context-menu-items.xml](https://github.com/ElianFabian/Windows-ContextMenuManager/blob/main/Resource/context-menu-items.xml).
+In here you have the XML template: [context-menu-items.xml](https://github.com/ElianFabian/Windows-ContextMenuManager/blob/main/Resource/context-menu-items.xml).

-Keep in mind that in xml the tag names are actually arbitrary, if you change the names of **Root**, **Item** or **ItemGroup** tags it will have no effect.
+Keep in mind that in XML the tag names are actually arbitrary, if you change the names of **Root**, **Item** or **ItemGroup** tags it will have no effect.

 # How to use